Hoshizaki • ism

 |Number of lost-time accidents (non-consolidated)

-Data as of December 31 used for each fiscal year.
+Data used is as of December 31 each year